PUT-PTM/PhoneInformer/README.md

 * Android Studio 3.0.1

 ## 5.How to compile
-Compilation takes place without any special instructions.
+Compilation takes place without any special instructions, you need just compilators build in Android Studio and System Workbench.

 ## 6.Future improvements
 In the future, battery power supply can be can be added to the project.
 It can be also extended by adding control buttons and menu options.
+We will use Bluetooth 4.0 for a better range.

 ## 7.Attributions
 In project were used: